-Name: Heather Sartar School: Monsignor Clancy St. Charles V Both Gamily auth ich 50720 Odros at Dt MADDA \mathcal{A} 10 and rendert 17 Catho iagana Name: Sergio Sailor St. Charles Both Monsignor Clancy School: -#1~Keep tanulies tosthe Older Yoursel Ch and now they have to schedi is very difficult two schools, ~ B1 with together eases this for thin both ildren and parents معين Name: Rosanne Rotundo School: Monsignor Clancy St. Charles Both in Thorold will - students have the same opportunity province δÊ Students the rest of being 11 -the ar JK-8 school life.
-School - have experiences 24 a K-8 families in One building with All are ore bus schedule one school schedule communication and from School One Name: SAMRotundo School: Monsignor Clancy St. Charles Both Sibling will be cible to go to the same school and the
+Name: Heather Sorts School: Monsignor Clancy St. Charles Both

+as a Gamily with cheldrer in both

+ocloob, it is comportant to chave

+we whether at cone school, cet

+in wifficelt ito covarage 2 school

+schedules cas cuell Epies chemes

+that care collegerent.
+The accommenda

+mould consule that Our oclock

+calign court call cother welveds cu

+Name: Sergio Sastar School: Monsignor Clancy St. Charles Both

+-#1- Keep families together

+- Older children and younger children can interact

+more - right now they have to schedule tax's

+- Bus times is very difficult with two schools,

+having them together eases this for both

+Children and parents

+Name: Kosane Rotundo School: Monsignor Clancy St. Charles Both - Students in Thorold will have the same opportunity as Students in the rest of the province of being

+in a K-8 school - have experiences of JK-8 school life

+- All families are in one building with one bus schedule one school schedule and communication

+from one school

+N

+Name: San Rotwo School: Monsignor Clancy St. Charles Both

+Sibling will be able to go to the Same Schools